 6. Lower Blood Pressure

 30 minutes of morning movement can help to control your blood pressure for the remainder of the day.
-Studies have shown that a morning workout can reduce blood pressure by anywhere from 10-25%.
+Studies have shown that a morning workout can reduce blood pressure up to 10 points.

 It’s important to remember:

 Even though exercising in the morning holds many benefits, even a small amount of movement at any time of the day is better than none!